Article I. Definitions

 Section 5: Range Safety Officer

 During all operations concerned with the launching and flight of model rockets, all authority for the safety of operations on the flying field shall be vested in a Range Safety Officer (RSO) who must be a member of the NAR in good standing.
-The RSO’s duties shall consist of informing the members and Turf Mountain Sod of launch dates and times.
-He/she will have read the NAR’s rocketry safety guide.
+The RSO's duties shall consist of informing the members and Turf Mountain Sod of launch dates and times.
+He/she will have read the NAR?s rocketry safety code.
 The RSO shall be in charge of making sure there is the appropriate amount of range officers to work the launch site.
 He/she will be responsible for making sure operations run smoothly throughout the launch.
 Deputy Range Safety Officers who are members of the Club and in good standing may have this authority delegated to them by the RSO, but this delegation of partial authority does not relieve the RSO of the overall responsibility and authority on the flying field.
-If the RSO leaves the flying field, he must relinquish his/her duties and responsibilities to a new RSO who must also be a member of the NAR.

 Range Safety Officer may solicit other members for aid in carrying out his/her duties.